PingOne

 5. Enter the following:

-2. Expires: Select the duration of the certificate, based on the needs of your organization.
+2. Expires: Select the duration of the certificate based on the needs of your organization.

 6. Click Add.

-8. On the left, click Overview.
+8. In the App registrations sidebar, click Overview.

 Setting up API permissions